 Skip to Content

-20 Different Types of Balloons Explained
+20 Popular Types of Balloons Explained

-A cluster of colorful balloons
+types of balloons

 Before the invention of balloons, people inflated pig bladders and animal intestines and shaped them into an animal or other amusing shapes as an offering to their gods.
 The Aztecs were the first people to do so and made inflated cat bladders.
 When most of the cats died due to a disease, they turned to corpses and when these ran out as well, they started the human sacrifice.